 - No active residential utility accounts, and more than 50,000 sq. ft. gross floor area

 - 17 or more active residential utility accounts of each energy type servicing the building, and more than 50,000 sq. ft. of gross floor area

-● Alternatively, for most customers, continuous data sharing of individual meter usage data can be provided to Portfolio Manager, in order to track and monitor your building's usage on an ongoing basis.
+- Alternatively, for most customers, continuous data sharing of individual meter usage.
+This can be provided to Portfolio Manager to track and monitor your building's usage on an ongoing basis.

-Under the California AB 802 Building Energy Use Disclosure and Public Benchmarking law, for covered buildings that meet either or both of the following guidelines, SMUD will provide aggregated data upon request:
+Under the California AB 802 Building Energy Use Disclosure and Public Benchmarking law, SMUD will provide aggregated data upon request for covered buildings that meet either or both of the following guidelines:

 - Any building with no residential utility accounts